flatlayer/flatlayer/README.md

    composer install
    ```

-3. Copy the `.env.example` file to `.env` and configure your environment variables:
+3. Configure your environment:
    ```
    cp .env.example .env
    ```
+   Edit `.env` with your specific settings.

 4. Generate an application key:
    ```